Water Conservation Tips

 - Set lawn mower blades one notch higher since longer grass reduces evaporation.
 Leave grass clippings on your grass, this cools the ground and holds in moisture.

-- Mulch, compost and wood chips are available at the Miramar Greenery.
+- Mulch, compost and wood chips are reliable, cost-effective products for water retension, erosion control and weed suppression.
+They're available at the City's Miramar Greenery.

 - Don't allow children to play with the hose or have water fights.
 Instead, visit one of the City's public pools or one of our many beaches.